alicansah1n/alicansah1n/README.md

 ---

 ## 🎯 Current Focus
-- 🤖 AI & Machine Learning applications in **business and supply chain management**
+- 🤖 Developing skills in AI & Machine Learning applications within business and finance**
 - 🛠 Building **scalable APIs with .NET Core**
-- ☁️ Exploring **MLOps, Cloud (Azure, Docker, Kubernetes)**
-- 🔍 Data-driven decision making with **SQL & Python**
+- 🔍 Working on data-driven decision support systems with **SQL & Python**

 ---

-⭐️ *“Passionate about creating impactful technology that makes a difference.”*
+⭐️ *“Eager to build technologies that make a real-world impact.”*